max-ri/Guidelime/README.md

 *This is for WoW Classic.
 It will not run on private servers and/or BFA.
 (If you only want to take a look at the editor e.g., it will load on BFA if you select "load out of date addons".)*

+## Where do I find guides for the addon?

+See [list of all available guides](GuideList) for a complete list of guides that have been written for Guidelime so far.

 ## How do I write a guide?

 <a href="https://github.com/max-ri/Guidelime/wiki/WriteAGuide">How do I write a guide?</a>